christieyoo/cucumber-training/src/pages/docs/cucumber.md

 To begin:
 * Create a 'cucumber-practice' folder.
 * Go to the command line and run `cucumber --init` from this directory.
+Examine the default folder structure and files that were created.
 * Create a file called 'practice.feature' in the feature directory.

 Write these scenarios in practice.feature.
 Each scenario should contain at least one of each [Given-When-Then].